oatandjam/nyaatorrent/README.md

 How to use
 -----
-Clone the repo, run main.py and follow the instructions.
+Clone the repo, run main.py.

-The downloads are stored here: ~/Downloads/nyaatorrents/
+The downloads are stored in the following directory: ~/Downloads/nyaatorrents/

+The download path can be changed by changing the location variable in main.py under: #DOWNLOAD PATH

 Screenshot
 -----